 Headaches are not all created equal; some present as a dull ache, and others as stabbing pain.
-You may be suffering from a trauma headache or feeling the effects of a pinched nerve.
+You may be suffering from a trauma headache or feeling the effects of a pinched nerve or soft-tissue injury.

 Muscle spasms can also lead to headaches.
 Whiplash causes muscles in the neck to contract in an effort to protect the spine.
 This abrupt, involuntary response can lead to spasms where the neck muscles continually tighten long after the accident is over.

-Concussion – when your brain collides with the inner wall of your skull – is another common effect of rear-end collisions.
+Concussions – when your brain collides with the inner wall of your skull – are another common injury in rear-end collisions.
 Concussions can cause moderate to severe headaches, in addition to nausea, vomiting, and fatigue.

-Gentle, precise manipulation of the cervical spine can help restore alignment, promote healing, and reduce or eliminate headaches.
-Other treatment options include manual and soft-tissue therapy, heat and ice, massage, and electrical nerve stimulation.
-Your chiropractor’s approach will vary depending on the cause of your cranial ache.
+Depending on the cause of your headaches, gentle, precise manipulation of the cervical spine can help restore alignment, promote healing, and reduce or eliminate headaches.
+Other treatment options include:

 At John’s initial evaluation, Dr. Rush diagnosed him with whiplash, and they began a 6-week treatment plan.
 His pain was gone within 2 sessions, but the remaining 4 weeks were essential to his recovery.
 Chiropractic care is a holistic method that works best with repeat visits.
 John and Dr. Rush worked to strengthen and support the muscles in his neck, not only to free him from the pain of his accident but to prevent reinjury.

-Why be in pain a minute longer?
+Why be in pain a minute longer than necessary?
 Give us a call right now at 954-432-5006 to schedule your consultation today.

 *To protect the privacy of our patients, we have anonymized this article.